jorgetovar/engineer-learning-notes/leadership/making-manager.md

-# Making of a Manager Book Notes:
+# Making of a Manager

 Management is focused on achieving the best outcomes for the team, revolving around three pillars: Purpose (Why), People (Who), and Process (How).